Your reporting breaks the moment

 Mid-market teams don't fail because they lack tools.

-They fail because nobody owns reporting delivery end-to-end: ingestion, definitions, and recurring outputs.When accountability is fractured, reliability becomes optional.
+They fail because nobody owns the data environment end-to-end — ingestion, definitions, and recurring delivery.When accountability is fractured, reliability becomes optional.

 Trusted by